-MASTER, TEACH ME EPIC COSPLAY PHOTOS
+MASTER, TEACH ME EPIC COSPLAY PHOTO

-Well, I don’t intend to keep those a secret.
+I get asked these questions a lot – “how to edit cosplay photos“, “how do you Photoshop”, and “how did you do this effect”.Well, I don’t intend to keep those a secret.
 It’s just that I don’t have a “secret recipe”.
 I don’t have secret ninja scrolls, and I don’t have a sealed 9 tailed fox.

+Every photo is different, and I really can’t teach “one sure way to win in Photoshop”.
 Moreover, I don’t see myself as a “master” of Photoshop.
 I am just someone who has used Photoshop for a long time.

+That said, I may not have a Photoshop miracle pill, but there is still a way.
 Every photo is different, but the post-process workflow is the same.
 That, I can share that with you guys.
 It does require a lot of patience though.

 But once you master this, it is well worth all the effort for some Photoshop awesomeness. 😉